wuxxin/salt-shared/gitops/README.md

 + Systemd Service for updating software from git repository
 + timer based, webhook based, direct calling of gitops-update.service
 + defaults to saltstack as update state reconciler
-+ Errors, Warnings are written to Sentry
++ errors and warnings are written to Sentry
-+ some prometheus metrics about the update
++ prometheus metrics about the update
-+ supports secure bootstraping from
++ secure bootstraping from
   + ssh key accessable private git repositories
   + git-crypt encrypted repositories
-+ combine with http_frontend for webhook support
++ combine this state with http_frontend for https webhook support

 ## bootstrap a gitops install